 - Absences will not be counted against the perfect attendance designation if a student is absent to attend a funeral of an immediate family member, to take a driver's exam, and/or the student is on a college visit.
 Note, only 1 day of absence will be permitted for a college visit as it relates to perfect attendance.
-The student MUST return with a note from the college/university on their letterhead informing us that the visit occurred. - Due to the complexity of tracking attendance online students who elect to take more than 50% of their coursework through the Palisades Cyber Academy (PCA) are not eligible to be awarded the perfect attendance designation. - A student with 3 or less excused tardies will be eligible for perfect attendance. - A student arriving after 10:55 a.m. will be marked absent for the morning school session, thus not qualifying for perfect attendance.

-If a student is completing a job shadowing experience to fulfill a Palisades' portfolio requirement, or a Career Pathway field experience requirement, this absence will not contact against his/her perfect attendance.
+The student MUST return with a note from the college/university on their letterhead informing us that the visit occurred. - Due to the complexity of tracking attendance online students who elect to take more than 50% of their coursework through the Palisades Cyber Academy (PCA) are not eligible to be awarded the perfect attendance designation. - A student who is tardy more than 3 times will NOT be eligible for perfect attendance. - A student arriving after 10:55 a.m. will be marked absent for the morning school session, thus not qualifying for perfect attendance. - If a student is completing a job shadowing experience to fulfill a Palisades' portfolio requirement, or a Career Pathway field experience requirement, this absence will not count against his/her perfect attendance.